Threefolds of Kodaira dimension one: Abelian or bielliptic fibrations

-Let $X$ be a terminal minimal threefold of Kodaira dimension one and assume $X\rightarrow C\cong\Pp^1$ is the Iitaka fibration.
-Let $F$ be the general fiber of $X\rightarrow C$ and assume $F$ is an abelian surface.
-Let $W\rightarrow X$ be a resolution of singularities of $X$.
-We will denote by the composition of the two morphisms. \begin{defn} Let $W$ be a smooth threefold of Kodaira dimension one and let $\omega$ be a two-form on $W$.
-Let $g:W\rightarrow C$ be the Iitaka fibration.
-We say $\omega$ is a vertical two-form (with respect to the Iitaka fibration) if $\omega$ corresponds to an element $s$ such that
+\begin{pro} Assume that $h^1(X,\Oo_X)>1$, then $F$ is an abelian surface and $X\rightarrow C$ is isotrivial.
+We have $\deg A\geq\frac{1}{42}$. \end{pro} To prove the proposition we need the following criterion of isotriviality due to Campana and Peternell. \begin{defn} Let $W$ be a smooth threefold of Kodaira dimension one and let $\omega$ be a two-form on $W$.
+Let $g\colon W\rightarrow C$ be the Iitaka fibration.
+We say $\omega$ is a vertical two-form with respect to $g$ if $\omega$ corresponds to an element $s$ such that